 Austin regularly provides advice to employees about their employment rights, what their options are at work, and how to negotiate a fair severance.

-Matthew “Maff” Caponi is an associate attorney at Kaplan Law Firm.
+Matthew “Maff” Caponi has been an associate attorney at Kaplan Law Firm since August 2019.

-As a law student at his hometown University of Texas School of Law, he focused on public interest work—from helping immigrant workers recover unpaid wages with the Equal Justice Center, to protecting Barton Springs and its wildlife with Save Our Springs Alliance, to helping refugees apply for green cards and citizenship at Refugee Services of Texas.
-As a student attorney with UT’s Civil Rights Clinic, Maff helped win a habeas corpus case in federal court for a detained asylum seeker, securing the client’s release after nearly a year in detention.
+As a law student at his hometown University of Texas School of Law, he focused on public interest work, completing internships with the Equal Justice Center, Refugee Services of Texas, and Save Our Springs Alliance.
+As a student attorney with the University of Texas’s Civil Rights Clinic, Maff worked with a small team that won a habeas corpus case in federal court for a detained asylum seeker, securing the client’s release after nearly a year in detention.
 Maff is passionate about enforcing employee and civil rights in Texas and practical about obtaining the best result for his clients.

 Ryan O. Estes is an attorney at Kaplan Law Firm.